 Why do games work?

 Games don’t work because they’re games – they work because they’re more interactive and demand attention from the learner.
-Learner engagement is one of the most prevailing issues in L&D and that’s largely because many learning initiatives have opted for the spoon-feed approach.
+Learner engagement is one of the most prevailing issues in L&D and that’s largely because many learning initiatives have opted for the spoon-feeding approach.

 There’s nothing engaging about clicking a ‘next’ arrow – learning games work by involving the learner in the content, not merely hoping that they don’t fall asleep before the final slide.
 Learners today lead busy and complex lives and this is no less true for learners in a corporate environment.
 If a learning programme doesn’t grab their attention, it can never be successful.